Neighborhood of Focus since 2013

 755 East McMillan Street | Public Finance

-Poste (formerly Firehouse Row) is an approximately $18 million mixed-use development along Walnut Hills’ East McMillan Street corridor.
-The Port is entering into a sale-leaseback arrangement with an affiliate of Milhaus Development, LLC as well as issuing up to $14 million in taxable lease revenue bonds secured by rental payments under the lease.
+Poste (formerly Firehouse Row) is an approximately $18 MM mixed-use development along Walnut Hills’ East McMillan Street corridor.
+The Port is entering into a sale-leaseback arrangement with an affiliate of Milhaus Development, LLC as well as issuing up to $14 MM in taxable lease revenue bonds secured by rental payments under the lease.
 The Hamilton County Landbank also played a role through the acquisition and sale of three vacant, blighted properties on Wayne to the Walnut Hills Redevelopment Foundation.

 F – Paramount Square